 9. Canada is one the most beautiful country on earth.

 If you are someone who is motivated to move because of how beautiful a place is, well you won’t be wrong if you move to the second most beautiful country in the world.
 Second only to Scotland, Canada, the home of the lumberjacks, beavers, maple syrup and the Canadian Rockies, can definitely blow you away through its mixture of raw beauty and majestic landscapes among many other sceneries.
 And you thought Canada only had Justin Bieber?
+Obviously he’s one of the most beautiful things hailing from Canada, if only he’d consider branching out into Tube V sex.
+He’d make a lot of Beliebers very happy!

 Because Canada worked out its international relationships with other nations some centuries ago, you can virtually visit any country if you hold a Canadian passport but most importantly, you have a visa-free access to our close and neighbouring country nicknamed the “New World”, the United States of America.
 Even though Canada is doubtlessly the True North, having a close bonding relationship with a world superpower benefits Canadians and hey, being able to step in and out of America is just one of the many benefits that we have.